Beyond the basics mentioned earlier, you will benefit from two additional pieces of hardware.

 - A quality tripod will allow you to place your camera at the right distance, height, and angle for your situation.

 - A power adapter kit for your camera, which replaces the battery.
-You do not want to lose video part way through your broadcast.
 Canon sells a compatible adapter, and there are generic adapters also available.
-Find the one appropriate for your model and region of the world.
+The adapters are inserted into the camera’s battery compartment, so it’s important that you obtain a power adapter specifically for your camera model.

 Plan to experiment before you broadcast with the available settings on the camera to see what produces the best results for your needs.
 We cannot provide ideal settings in this manual because different cameras and situations call for different settings.